-(1) If the principal loan amount is below two thousand five hundred dollars (\$2,500), the pawnbroker discloses the maximum compensation due a pawnbroker as set forth in Section 21200.7 prior to the pledgor's execution of the electronic contract.

-- (2) If the principal loan amount is two thousand five hundred dollars (\$2,500) or more, the pawnbroker discloses the provisions of Sections 21051 and 22054 prior to the pledgor's execution of the electronic contract. - (d) This section shall remain in effect only until January 1, 2017, and as of that date is repealed. - SEC.
+- (c) The pawnbroker makes one of the following disclosures: - (1) If the principal loan amount is below two thousand five hundred dollars (\$2,500), the pawnbroker discloses the maximum compensation due a pawnbroker as set forth in Section 21200.7 prior to the pledgor's execution of the electronic contract. - (2) If the principal loan amount is two thousand five hundred dollars (\$2,500) or more, the pawnbroker discloses the provisions of Sections 21051 and 22054 prior to the pledgor's execution of the electronic contract. - (d) This section shall remain in effect only until January 1, 2017, and as of that date is repealed. - SEC.
 5. Section 21201.6 is added to the Financial Code, to read: - 21201.6.
-The requirement for a written contract signed by the pledgor as set forth in Sections 21201 and 21201.5 may be met electronically if all of the following conditions are satisfied: - (a) The contract and transaction comply with the provisions of the Uniform Electronic Transactions Act, as set forth in Title 2.5 (commencing with Section 1633.1) of Part 2 of Division 3 of the Civil Code, as may be applicable at the time that the loan is entered into between the pawnbroker and the pledgor. - (b) Any written disclosures specified in this chapter to be set forth in a specified minimum type size are conspicuously presented to the pledgor prior to his or her execution of the electronic contract. - (c) The pawnbroker makes one of the following disclosures: - (1) If the principal loan amount is below two thousand five hundred dollars (\$2,500), the pawnbroker discloses the maximum compensation due a pawnbroker as set forth in Section 21200.7 prior to the pledgor's execution of the electronic contract. - (2) If the principal loan amount is two thousand five hundred dollars (\$2,500) or more, the pawnbroker discloses the provisions of Sections 21051 and 22054 prior to the pledgor's execution of the electronic contract. - (d) This section shall become operative on January 1, 2017.
-SEC.
-5. - 36 SEC.
-6. Section 21208 of the Financial Code is amended to 37 read: - 21208. (a) Except as provided in subdivision (b), a pawnbroker shall comply with the reporting requirements imposed on secondhand dealers under Article 4 (commencing with Section
+The requirement for a written contract signed by the pledgor as set forth in Sections 21201 and 21201.5 may be met electronically if all of the following conditions are satisfied: - (a) The contract and transaction comply with the provisions of the Uniform Electronic Transactions Act, as set forth in Title 2.5 (commencing with Section 1633.1) of Part 2 of Division 3 of the Civil Code, as may be applicable at the time that the loan is entered into between the pawnbroker and the pledgor. - (b) Any written disclosures specified in this chapter to be set forth in a specified minimum type size are conspicuously presented to the pledgor prior to his or her execution of the electronic contract. - (c) The pawnbroker makes one of the following disclosures: - (1) If the principal loan amount is below two thousand five hundred dollars (\$2,500), the pawnbroker discloses the maximum compensation due a pawnbroker as set forth in Section 21200.7 prior to the pledgor's execution of the electronic contract. - (2) If the principal loan amount is two thousand five hundred dollars (\$2,500) or more, the pawnbroker discloses the provisions of Sections 21051 and 22054 prior to the pledgor's execution of the electronic contract. - (d) This section shall become operative on January 1, 2017. - SEC.
+6. Section 21208 of the Financial Code is amended to read:

+21208. (a) Except as provided in subdivision (c), a pawnbroker shall comply with the reporting requirements imposed on secondhand dealers under Article 4 (commencing with Section 21625) of Chapter 9 of Division 8 of the Business and Professions Code.